 A word of advice: dealing with the mysterious realm of our “wonderful” public services might sometimes be vexatious, especially on some ill-fated days and areas, particularly if you abandon yourself at their mercy without any prior knowledge.
 Some of them are a bit of a riddle even for us locals.
 Therefore, plan your connections carefully!

 Being a densely built area, villages often come in succession, merging together (sometimes it’s hard to say where the one ends and the other starts).
 You will be able to easily reach quite a few of them by bus, bicycle or even on foot.
 Each with its own church, piazza, and historic core.

-The area between Catania (Acireale, Acitrezza, Acicastello), Taormina (Giardini Naxos, Fiumefreddo and seaside resorts such as Fondachello, but somehow all coastal villages) and also the immediate Riposto, with its tattered promenade but with a charming Torre Archirafi (very near to Carruba too), offers a variety of cultural, historical and touristic attractions.
-However if we exclude those places, the remaining part is not otherwise subjected to foreign clout, which in my opinion makes it even more interesting.
+The area stretching from Giarre to Catania (Acireale, Acitrezza, Acicastello), Taormina (Giardini Naxos, Fiumefreddo and seaside resorts such as Fondachello, but somehow all coastal villages), the immediate Riposto and the charming Torre Archirafi (near to Carruba) offers a variety of cultural, historical and touristic attractions.
+However, excluding the biggest and most popular places, the remaining part is not otherwise subjected to foreign clout, which in my opinion makes it even more interesting.
 English isn’t used much by people here, especially by the older folk.
-We are in touch with other hosts and organic farms some of whom host volunteers too.

 Having been a helper myself, I have an overall idea of what it’s like to be treated and I will do my best in trying to make your experience as enjoyable and varied as possible.
 Apologies in advance for our possible lack of organization :)

 See you soon!